javiersantos/AppUpdater/README.md

 When using GitHub you must provide the repo where the library will check for updates: `.setGitHubUserAndRepo("javiersantos", "AppUpdater")`.
 Check out the [wiki](https://github.com/javiersantos/AppUpdater/wiki/UpdateFrom.GITHUB) for more details.

-When using the XML source you must upload a XML file somewhere on the Internet following the structure explained in the [wiki](https://github.com/javiersantos/AppUpdater/wiki/UpdateFrom.XML) and add the URL as shown in this example: `.setUpdateXML("https://raw.githubusercontent.com/javiersantos/AppUpdater/master/app/update-changelog.xml")`.
+When using the XML source you must upload a .xml file somewhere on the Internet following the structure explained in the [wiki](https://github.com/javiersantos/AppUpdater/wiki/UpdateFrom.XML) and add the URL as shown in this example: `.setUpdateXML("https://raw.githubusercontent.com/javiersantos/AppUpdater/master/app/update-changelog.xml")`.

-When using the JSON source you must upload a JSON file somewhere on the Internet following the structure as shown in the example [file](https://raw.githubusercontent.com/kgritesh/AppUpdater/feature-json-updater/app/update-changelog.json) and add the URL as shown in this example: `.setUpdateJSON("https://raw.githubusercontent.com/kgritesh/AppUpdater/feature-json-updater/app/update-changelog.json")`.
+When using the XML source you must upload a .json file somewhere on the Internet following the structure explained in the [wiki](https://github.com/javiersantos/AppUpdater/wiki/UpdateFrom.JSON) and add the URL as shown in this example: `.setUpdateJSON("https://github.com/javiersantos/AppUpdater/wiki/UpdateFrom.JSON")`.

 A detailed description with examples is available at: https://github.com/javiersantos/AppUpdater/wiki